This page explains the law on leaving a child home alone including things to consider before taking this decision.

 There is no law that says for how long a child can be left at home alone, but it is an offence if they are put at risk.
 For example, a parent who leaves a 12 year old alone at home to take a short trip to the local shops would not be committing an offence, but leaving a 14 year old at home alone for a week would be an offence.

 It is advised that:

-The above is a guidance—there no set ages in relation to children being left at home alone.
+The above is only guidance—there no set ages in relation to children being left at home alone.

 How do I decide whether my child can safely be left at home alone?

-Age alone is not a sufficient guide to when you can leave a child at home on their own.
-There is a need to assess if the child is mature enough to be able to cope with an emergency and how long the child is being left for.
-If a parent is thinking of leaving a child at home alone, the parent should discuss the possibility with the child and ask them how they feel about it.
+Age should not be used on its own to assess when you can leave a child at home on their own.
+You should also consider whether the child is mature enough to be able to cope with an emergency and how long the child is being left for.
+It is a good idea to discuss the possibility of being left alone with the child and ask them how they feel about it.

 It is sensible to consider the following aspects: